How to Resume Partial File Transfers

 Recently I was transferring an 8GB file and due to a network issue, the transfer was interrupted at nearly 40%.

-I have learned over the years that there is often little which can be done to prevent such interruptions.
-I know that many people go to great lengths to find Broadband which is reliable, but sometimes disruptions simply cannot be avoided.
+I have learned over the years that there is often little that can be done to prevent such interruptions.
 Of course, this can be both frustrating and time-consuming, but there is a quick fix.
 Although such disruptions can’t be prevented, there is a fast and easy way to resume them.
 Resuming has relatively few system requirements, and can save a lot of time and hassle when transferring large files.

 I found a solution at joen.dk ,which uses rsync to resume the transfer: